NikolaMilosa/blog/content/posts/concurrent-ef-context.md

     return Ok("Done");
 }
 ~~~
 If this is added then the code will execute more randomly and the result may differ from execution to execution but at the end of the day since IO is so slow it will result in three log messages that print all the same letters meaning that we have handled the writes and reads correctly but are limited with database itself.
 It didn't really surprise me since databases are always the bottleneck of the system.
 What I really don't like about this approach is that we are adding a lot of code to a simple feature.
 If the feature was a reallife requirement then maybe this is justifyable but at the end imagine refactoring code and adding/removing these waits and releases...
-A sure deadlock bug will hapen at one point.
+A sure deadlock bug will happen at one point.

 ## Attempt 2: Not using context from DI and creating new connection each time